-Dr Dele Olajide is Associate Medical Director, Trust Caldicott Guardian and Governor at the South London & Maudsley NHS Foundation Trust.
+Dr Dele Olajide is Chair of the Board of Trustees.
+He previously worked as Associate Medical Director, Caldicott Guardian and Governor at the South London & Maudsley NHS Foundation Trust.

 What experience do you bring to The Advocacy Project?

-“I am a consultant psychiatrist at the South London & Maudsley NHS Foundation Trust (SLAM).
-People with mental health conditions are vulnerable, often disenfranchised and incapable of advocating for themselves, unless they have assertive and engaged relatives.
-I am a firm believer in giving these individuals and their carers a voice, which inspired me to become a trustee of The Advocacy Project.
+“I worked for many years as consultant psychiatrist at the South London & Maudsley NHS Foundation Trust (SLAM).
+People with mental health conditions are vulnerable, often disenfranchised, disempowered and not able to advocate for themselves, unless they have assertive and engaged relatives.
+I am a firm believer in giving service users and their carers voices in the care provided for them.
+It is not surprising I should want to become a trustee – and now Chair – of The Advocacy Project.

-At SLAM I was involved in developing electronic patient records which can enable the co-production of patient records by both professionals and patients.
-In my service, we can project information onto a screen in real time during a meeting, so a patient can correct information for any factual inaccuracy.
-This ensures professionals are thoughtful and compassionate about what they write in patient notes.
+At SLAM I was also involved in developing electronic systems so professionals and patients can co-produce patient records.
+Doctors could project information onto a screen in real time during a meeting, so a patient can see what’s written about them and update factual information.
+This also means professionals are thoughtful and compassionate about what they write in patient notes.
 It engenders trust and has led to fewer complaints.
-This is a welcome shift in the professional /patient power relationship resulting in greater empowerment and autonomy for patients.
+This was a welcome shift in the professional/ patient power relationship resulting in greater empowerment and autonomy for patients.

-I have also been leading on greater openness in sharing information with carers and families.
+I also led on greater openness in sharing information with carers and families.
 Carers play an important role in managing symptoms, behaviour and effect of medication on their loved ones.
-In order to carry out their caring roles more effectively, they need more information which we often have in our patients’ records.”
+They are able to carry out their caring roles more effectively if information in the patients’ records is shared with them.”

 What do you like about being on the Board of Trustees?

-“As a trustee of The Advocacy Project, I’m establishing robust performance indicators to help us monitor and improve our clinical and information processes.
-Having quality improvement data helps to improve efficiency.
-I am very supportive of the board reflecting the diversity of the London communities it serves.”
+“As a trustee of The Advocacy Project, I’m establishing robust quality initiatives to help us track what we do.
+Having quality data helps to make our work more effective.
+I am very supportive of the board reflecting the diversity of the London communities it serves”

 What do you do in your spare time?